1. Gourd Loofah (luffa aegyptiaca) Vs. Synthetic Loofah

 2. Natural Kitchen Utensils Vs. Synthetic

-Talking about the kitchen, it is one of the places in the house which ends up cluttered with all things polyester: sponges, towels, napkins, and other things.
+Talking about the kitchen is one of the places in the house that ends up cluttered with all things polyester: sponges, towels, napkins, and other things.
 Even my old apron, which I always used while baking, was synthetic.
 Luckily, I had an awesome opportunity to upgrade it to a very good-looking chef apron* by Atlinia.

 Linen is considered to be one of the most biodegradable natural materials.
 Compared to cotton, linen has a less ecological environment, it is more sustainable and durable.
 Atlinia uses only 100% quality linen originating from the Normandy region in France for all products.